chaayapatel/AWS-Projects/README.md

 # AWS-Projects
 A portfolio of some AWS Projects I have made in order to facilitate better understanding of AWS Services!
+You'll find blogs which run an overview of how I built each project and other additional comments or problems I encountered along the way!
+ENJOY!

 ***Directory Structure***
 ```